Iceberg Go

 Installation

-package, you need to install Go and set your Go workspace first.
+To install iceberg-go package, you need to install Go and set your Go workspace first.

-If you don't have a go.mod file, create it with go mod init gin
+If you don't have a go.mod file, create it with go mod init gin.

 - Download and install it: